StarConKW/starconkw.github.io/_pages/about.md

 ## Our Logo

 Our logo was designed by the amazing and talented [Clare Ng](http://claricen.github.io)!
 It's a *light*bulb with a star in the middle (for StarCon) because we're a *light*ning talk conference.

----

-## Prospectus

-To read more about StarCon, our mission, our organizers, and our sponsorship packages, check out our [prospectus](/prospectus)!

 </div>